Man Born Without A Penis Gets Bionic Implant, Has Sex For The First Time At 45

 Andrew Wardle, a caterer from Greater Manchester in England, U.K., was spent his entire life without a penis after being born with a rare birth defect known as bladder exstrophy.

-According to the Mayo Clinic, bladder exstrophy is an congenital anomaly in which the bladder develops outside the body of the fetus, affecting both the urinary and the reproductive systems.
+According to the Mayo Clinic, bladder exstrophy is a congenital anomaly in which the bladder develops outside the body of the fetus, affecting both the urinary and the reproductive systems.
 The video below lists the causes and symptoms of bladder exstrophy, noting that the condition can be treated surgically.

-In Wardle’s case, the birth defect meant that he was born with missing genitalia, and had intact testicles but no penis, reports the British media outlet Metro.
+In Wardle’s case, the birth defect meant that he was born with missing genitalia and had intact testicles but no penis, reports the British media outlet Metro.
 This particular form of bladder exstrophy, in which the organ is lacking completely, is so rare that it affects only one in around 20 million people.

 But the 45-year-old caterer is now finally able to cater to his girlfriend’s needs after being fitted with a bionic penis, notes the Manchester-based LAD Bible.